Case Study · JumpOnion

 A full upload → analysis → result walkthrough

 Everything shown is my own skater, recorded with consent and with faces mosaicked — the same scrubbed footage already public on the live product.
-No other customer's footage, data, or private reliability thresholds appear anywhere on this page.
+No other customer's footage or data appears anywhere on this page — and no internal thresholds, pipeline details, or implementation specifics do either.
 Throughout, “the skater” and “a world champion” are anonymized, and drill names are generalized.

 The problem

 A skater and parent can't see what's actually wrong with a jump, so they train blind; a coach can see it, but their time is expensive and limited.
 The hard part isn't reading one number — it's deciding which calls a machine is allowed to make at all.
-Rotation defects look almost identical to clean landings to a general-purpose model, and a confident wrong diagnosis is worse than none.
-The system is built around that boundary: measure what can be measured exactly, decide the verdict with deterministic rules plus a human, and let the LLM translate — never diagnose.
+Rotation defects are subtle enough that a plausible-sounding guess is easy, and a confident wrong diagnosis is worse than none.
+The product is built around that judgment: decide what a machine may say, put a human on the high-stakes calls, and stay quiet when unsure.

 A result close-up — one real jump